 Beginning at a young age, society tells us that milk is the cornerstone of a healthy body.
 Schools and doctors offices are riddled with posters of the infamous food pyramid, with dairy products taking up a significant portion of a healthy diet.
 And while calcium is beneficial for our health, dairy isn't the only way to consume the recommended amount.
 In fact, your morning latte is doing more harm than good when it comes to the health of the environment.

 When we think of climate change fueled by foods, beef is usually the first thing that comes to mind.
-In recent years, environmental specialists have been proposing decreased beef consumption as a means of reducing methane production.
+In recent years, environmental specialists have been proposing decreased beef consumption to reduce methane production.
 Research shows that methane, a natural gas, is actually 30 times more potent than CO2.
 But where does beef come into the equation?

 Surprisingly, it comes from the cows themselves (their burps, to be exact).
 Each minute, cows burp at least one time.
 And while it may seem insignificant, the global cow population is anything but, with their population coming in at roughly 1.5 billion.
 So one burp, per minute, per cow...
 You can see how it adds up.